postgresml/postgresml/pgml-cms/blog/sudowrite-postgresml.md

 !!! tip

 <p class="center">
-    "Why add yet another database to your stack if you don't have to?
-Being able to co-locate your data – to query across the same metadata stack – is a no brainer.”
+    <i>"Why add yet another database to your stack if you don't have to?
+Being able to co-locate your data – to query across the same metadata stack – is a no brainer.”</i>
 </p>

 <p><i>James Yu, Founder @Sudowrite</i></p>